 READ FULL STORY

 On Valentine's Day, Channel 2 reporter Kevin Torres followed Custom Singing Telegrams' founder George Peele and singer Melissa Ivey around for a couple of hours.
-Click below to see the TV segment that aired.
+Click on the image above to see the TV segment that aired.

 On Valentine's Day, George Peele and singer Melissa Ivey performed a Custom Singing Telegram live on KYGO 98.5 FM for morning show host Tracy Dixon.
 Click the link below to see how it went.